 Registration forms are to be submitted by Sunday, 30th June 2019.

-Completed films are to be submitted by Sunday, 30th June 2019
+Completed films and accompanying registration forms to be submitted by Sunday, 30th June 2019.

 The selected films will be screened during National Homelessness Week on the evening of Monday 5th August at C-Max Cinemas in Devonport.